Paul Lazarsfeld: Columbia

-In 1956 he was elected as a Fellow of the American Statistical Association.
+In 1956, he was elected as a Fellow of the American Statistical Association.

 Lazarsfeld died in 1976.
 His mother Sophie survived him by almost a month, dying at age 95.
 With Marie Jahoda, he had a daughter, Lotte Franziska Lazarsfeld (born 1930), later Lotte Bailyn, who became a professor of management at the Massachusetts Institute of Technology.
 He divorced Marie in 1930 and married his colleague Herta Herzog in 1936.
 The marriage lasted until 1945.
 With his third wife, married in 1949, Patricia Kendall, he had a son, Robert Lazarsfeld (born 1953), who was professor of mathematics at Stony Brook University, and who published Positivity in Algebraic Geometry (Springer) in 2004.

 Influence

 Lazarsfeld's many contributions to sociological method have earned him the title of the "founder of modern empirical sociology".
-Lazarsfeld made great strides in statistical survey analysis, panel methods, latent structure analysis, and contextual analysis.
+Lazarsfeld invented the latent class model for clustering multivariate discrete data.
+He also made great strides in statistical survey analysis, panel methods, latent structure analysis, and contextual analysis.
 He is also considered a co-founder of mathematical sociology.
 Many of his ideas have been so influential as to now be considered self-evident.
 He is also noted for developing the two-step flow of communication model.

 Lazarsfeld also made significant contributions by training many younger sociologists.
 One of Lazarsfeld's biographers, Paul Neurath, writes that there are "dozens of books and hundreds of articles by his students and the students of his students, all of which still breathe the spirit of this man's work".
 One of Lazarsfeld's successful students was Barney Glaser—propounder of grounded theory (GT)—the world's most quoted method for analyzing qualitative data.
 Index formations and qualitative mathematics were subjects taught by Lazarsfeld and are important components of the GT method according to Glaser.
 James Samuel Coleman, an important contributor to social theories of education and a future president of the American Sociological Association, was also a student of Lazarsfeld's at Columbia.

-Paul Lazarsfeld's most important contribution, in his own opinion as well, was the beta version of a research institution that was based within a University setting.
+Paul Lazarsfeld's most important contribution, in his own opinion as well, was the beta version of a research institution that was based within a university setting.
 He started his journey of institute creation overseas in Vienna.
 He then proceeded to create two within the United States—most importantly with the Bureau of Applied Social Research at Columbia University.
 The most prestigious era of this Bureau was when Lazarsfeld was the director, associate director, as well as an active researcher in the Bureau.
 It was during this time that the Bureau was able to control and distribute almost a million dollars and produce studies a sundry.
 This was his most important contribution because it was able to create a business plan for the production of knowledge from a standpoint that was non–profit yet not acquiring debt.
 This was significant because it was a model that was replicated at other universities—making the production of research affordable and organized.